 Patti S. Hart Offer Letter and Employment Agreement.
 Pursuant to the offer letter and employment agreement, dated March 1, 2004, between Pinnacle and Patti S. Hart, if Ms. Hart's employment is terminated without "cause" (as defined below) or by voluntary resignation for "good reason" (as defined below) either prior to the merger or more than 12 months after the merger, she will continue to receive her then-current rate of compensation for a period of 15 months following termination and will receive 125% of her target performance bonus for the year of termination.
-Based upon her current compensation and bonus target levels, if terminated without cause or by voluntary resignation for good reason within 12 months after the merger, she will compensation in effect immediately prior to such termination and 200% of her target performance bonus target levels, if terminated under this scenario.
-Based upon her current compensation at the rate of compensation in effect immediately prior to such termination and 200% of her target performance bonus target levels, if terminated under this scenario.
-Based upon her current compensation and bonus target levels, if terminated under the scenario at the rate of compensation in effect immediately prior to such termination and 200% of her target performance bonus for the year of termination.
+Based upon her current compensation and bonus target levels, if terminated under this scenario, Ms. Hart would be entitled to receive approximately \$1,062,500 under these conditions.
+Alternatively, if Ms. Hart's employment is terminated without cause or by voluntary resignation for good reason within 12 months after the merger, she will receive a lump sum payment equal to the sum of 24 months of compensation at the rate of compensation in effect immediately prior to such termination and 200% of her target performance bonus for the year of termination.
 Based upon her current compensation and bonus target levels, if terminated under this scenario, Ms. Hart would be entitled to receive approximately \$1,700,000 under these conditions.